-- (a) the condensed consolidated interim financial statements as at and for the six month period ended 30 September 2022, which have been prepared in accordance with IAS 34 "Interim Financial Reporting" using accounting policies consistent with the accounting policies in the 2022 annual financial statements, give a true and fair view of the assets, liabilities, financial position and profit or loss of TCCI as required by DTR 4.2.4; and - (b) the interim management report includes a fair review of the information required by DTR 4.2.7.
+- (a) the condensed consolidated interim financial statements as at and for the six month period ended 30 September 2023, which have been prepared in accordance with IAS 34 "Interim Financial Reporting" using accounting policies consistent with the accounting policies in the 2023 annual financial statements, give a true and fair view of the assets, liabilities, financial position and profit or loss of Toyota Credit Canada Inc. and the undertakings included in the consolidation taken as a whole as required by DTR 4.2.4; and - (b) the interim management report includes a fair review of the information required by DTR 4.2.7.